-The Department of Sociology and the Department of Community and Environmental Sociology conduct a combined graduate program in sociology designed to prepare students for scholarly research, teaching, or applied work.
-The program leads to the master of science degree with a major in sociology and the doctor of philosophy degree in sociology.
+The Department of Sociology and the Department of Community & Environmental Sociology conduct a combined graduate program in sociology designed to prepare students for scholarly research, teaching, or applied work.
+The program leads to the Master of Science degree with a major in sociology and the Doctor of Philosophy degree in sociology.
 It also offers a minor to students earning a doctoral degree in other departments.
 All major areas of sociological inquiry are represented in the curriculum.
-The program consistently ranks at or near the top in studies of U.S. doctoral programs.
+The program consistently ranks at or near the top in studies of US doctoral programs.

 Distinguished faculty, outstanding students who learn from and support each other, an increasingly multi-ethnic student body, a curriculum covering a broad spectrum of sociological interests, thriving research projects in many areas, and a stimulating campus environment make UW–Madison an excellent choice for students interested in sociology and/or community and environmental sociology.

 Members of the departments also participate in a number of interdisciplinary programs.
-Faculty and students are involved with several research institutes, including the Center for Demography and Ecology, the Center for Demography of Health and Aging, the Center on Wisconsin Strategy, the Institute for Research on Poverty, the Institute on Aging, the Wisconsin Center for Education Research, the University of Wisconsin Survey Center, the Applied Population Laboratory, the Holtz Center for Science and Technology Studies, the Nelson Institute for Environmental Studies, and the Center for Integrated Agricultural Systems.
-Further information about faculty and areas of study is available on the department websites: Department of Sociology, and Department of Community and Environmental Sociology.
+Faculty and students are involved with several research institutes, including the Applied Population Laboratory, the Center for Demography & Ecology, the Center for Demography of Health & Aging, the Center for Integrated Agricultural Systems, the Center on Wisconsin Strategy, the Holtz Center for Science & Technology Studies, the Institute for Research on Poverty, the Institute on Aging, the Nelson Institute for Environmental Studies, the Wisconsin Center for Education Research, and the University of Wisconsin Survey Center.
+Further information about faculty and areas of study is available on the department websites: Department of Sociology and Department of Community & Environmental Sociology.

 Degrees and Career Goals